 4. Support assignees

 Almost 20% of global assignees find it hard to settle into their new location.
 The report underlines that: ”Companies must leverage external resources to accommodate their global talent’s needs.”
-Needs vary and a range of support should be offered, including lifestyle
+Needs vary and a range of support should be offered, including lifestyle and living support and well as management of the move itself.
+This support should be offered to assignees’ families too.

 5. Understand necessary leadership attributes